 The AuCaDo is typically a one-person dog, although he will love and protect all of his family members.
 He has a strong desire to be with his people and to help them with whatever they are doing.
 Finding him a job is not optional.
 He needs a responsibility to feel useful and to work off his abundant energy.
 Once he has received the requisite mental and physical stimulation, he is a calm but alert guardian, one that can be trusted implicitly.

 This dog can be a little too rough in his play for seniors or very small children, but he is an excellent companion for older children.
 He may chase the family cat unless taught better manners from a young age.
 He can usually get along with a familiar submissive dog, preferably of the opposite sex.
 The Australian Cattle Dog is not recommended for homes with other dominant, strong-willed dogs, however.
 He does not get along well with strangers, either.
 He is not afraid to bite, but this does not mean he is unstable or vicious.
 In the mind of an AuCaDo, the rules are quite simple—everything is his.
 That includes the yard, the toys, the food, the truck, and the people.
 Trespassers will be prosecuted to the full extent of the law.

 Female heelers display interesting characteristics going back to their dingo ancestors.
 They tend to burrow in the ground before giving birth, and they may wean their puppies as early as four weeks of age.
 But just because the mother has stopped feeding her puppies does not mean they are ready for new homes.
-AuCaDos have a strong instinct to nip in play or when taking control of a situation.
+AuCaDos have a strong instinct to nip in play or to take control of a situation.
 Keeping littermates together until they are eight weeks of old can help temper this, since they will retaliate if bitten too hard, thereby training each other.